 Brandon’s commercial litigation practice includes the representation of businesses, not for profit organizations and individuals in breach of contract, business tort, restrictive covenant, partnership dispute and other cases.

-In real estate litigation, Brandon represents title insurers in coverage disputes and their insureds in title, easement, forgery and other real estate matters.
+In real estate litigation, Brandon represents title insurers in coverage disputes and their insureds in title, priority, easement, forgery and other real estate matters.
 Brandon also handles a variety of landlord-tenant matters as well as mechanics lien cases.

 After earning his law degree, with honors, from Chicago-Kent College of Law, Brandon served as an Assistant State’s Attorney in the Cook County State’s Attorney’s Office where he first chaired dozens of trials and handled more than 30 appeals.
 After that, he joined a Chicagoland litigation boutique as an associate and was later elevated to partner.